mkgold/kinfrastructures2/kinfrastructures2-syllabus_edited.md

 ## November 13 (Monday) &ndash; Algorithmic Infrastructures

-* Amoore, Louise. *Cloud Ethics: Algorithms and the Attributes of Ourselves and Others* (selections), 2020.
-PDF file.

 * Bratton, Benjamin H. *The Stack: On Software and Sovereignty* (selections), 2016.
 PDF file.